Lead Service Line Replacement Program

 Searchable Service Line Inventory Map

-The LCA searchable inventory map provides customer information about the water service line serving their home or business.
-Click on the image of the map below to open it.
-Next, follow the instructions on the map or below to search for your property and learn more about your water service line.
+The LCA searchable inventory map provides customers with information about the water service line pipes serving their home or business.
+Click on the map image below to open it.
+Next, follow the instructions on the map or below it to search for your property and learn more about your water service line.

-– Click on the image of the map to open
+Click on the image of the map to open it, then follow these instructions:

 – Use the looking glass icon in the top right corner to open the search window